 Pretreatment is the treatment of wastewater by commercial facilities and other non-domestic wastewater sources to remove harmful pollutants before the wastewater is discharged to a municipal sewer system.
 It prevents the introduction of pollutants to public systems that may pass through public treatment to rivers, lakes, and streams.
 Pretreatment also prevents discharges to publicly owned treatment facilities of pollutants that would interfere with facilities' operations, including their use and disposal of biosolids.

-The U.S. Environmental Protection Agency has delegated MPCA the authority to approve pretreatment programs at the local level and oversee statewide pretreatment activities.
+The U.S. EPA has delegated MPCA the authority to approve pretreatment programs at the local level and oversee statewide pretreatment activities.
 The Code of Federal Regulation in title 40 Part 403 defines implementation of pretreatment programs and describes the responsibility of the EPA, states, public treatment facilities, and industrial users in protecting infrastructure, workers, and the environment.
 The communities approved to implement pretreatment programs issue industrial user permits, conduct inspections of industrial and commercial sources, sample industrial discharges, and enforce regulations.

 All publicly owned treatment works (POTWs) are responsible to control their industrial users to prevent interference and pass-through.